Nour-ibrahem30/Portfolio/README.md

 npm install
 npm run build
 Then open dist/index.html in your browser.
-That’s it! 🎉 The site will fetch your GitHub repositories automatically.
+The portfolio will automatically fetch your GitHub projects.

-📬 Contact
+📬 Contact Me
+Feel free to connect or reach out:

 💼 LinkedIn

+🐙 GitHub

 📧 nouribrahem207@gmail.com

-🐙 GitHub

-🧠 Inspiration
-This project was created to:
+🎯 Goals of the Project
+Build a modern, interactive portfolio

+Practice API integration and dynamic DOM rendering

-Showcase my real, public GitHub work.
+Showcase real, public work from my GitHub

-Practice using APIs and manipulating the DOM dynamically.

-Present a clean, responsive, and interactive portfolio.
+Apply TypeScript and SCSS in a real-world setting

 📄 License
-This project is licensed under the MIT License.
+Licensed under the MIT License.

-yaml
-Copy
-Edit